Back Yard Burgers

 Back Yard Burgers, Inc., is an American regional franchise chain of quick serve restaurants.
-As of March 2022, there are 38 restaurants in the Southern and Midwestern United States.
+As of September 2026, there are only 6 restaurants left, located in Mississippi, Tennessee, Florida, and Illinois.
+At its peak in 2007, the chain had 179 locations in 21 states.
 Back Yard Burgers is a subsidiary of private equity firm Axum Capital Partners, and is headquartered in Nashville, Tennessee.

 Although it is the most common commercial breed in the country, the franchise's marketing tries to distinguish itself from other hamburger chains by the use of 100% Black Angus beef.
 Back Yard Burgers also offers salads, baked potatoes, onion rings, and other side items as optional replacements for fries in its combo meals, and also offers chicken/turkey alternatives.